jw44lavo/learn_python/README.md

 # Getting Started
 After sorting out the general stuff, we can come the programming itself.
 Nearly.
-The following instructions assume, that you are using Windows.
-If you are using a Linux distribution, you should be able installing necessary software by yourself.
+At first you need to install Python, if you never done it before.
+Additionally, you need a software for text editing (not mandatory but recommended).

 ## Windows
 ### Install Python

 ### Install VSCode
-Using [Visual Studio Code](https://code.visualstudio.com/) is just a recommendation.
-You can also use any other text editor such as [Atom](https://atom.io/) or [Sublime](https://www.sublimetext.com/).
+Using [Visual Studio Code](https://code.visualstudio.com/) for text editing is just a recommendation.
+You can also use any other text editor such as [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/) or preinstalled software.

 Download the right installer according to your operating system from https://code.visualstudio.com/Download (Windows, 32- or 64-bit, User Installer).
 Execute the downloaded .exe file and follow the instructions.